 Health Focus Calendar

 In conjunction with the Education and Community Concerns Directors, there will be several webinars produced this school year.
-The second in the series, will be held on September 21st at 7:00pm.
-The topic is Mental Well-being.
+The second in the series, was held on Tuesday, September 21 at 7:00 PM.
+The topic was Mental Well-Being.

 Questions?
 Contact Cat Wray, Director of Health.